 How to Make Sonic Ocean Water

-We thought it was super fun to add Swedish fish to this drink.
-Not only did it look cute, but we could eat the fish too!
+SERVE.
+It’s super fun to add Swedish fish to this drink.
+Not only is it cute, but you can eat the fish too!
 Here are a few other fun ways to serve this drink:

 Ocean Water Recipe